 • They help strengthen your bones

-WebMD.com has an informative article about cucumbers.
-It says cucumbers are loaded with vitamin K and A. “Vitamin K helps your blood clot and keeps your bones healthy”.
-WebMD says Vitamin A wears many hats in helping your body out:
+WebMD.com’ article about cucumbers, says they are loaded with vitamin K and A. “Vitamin K helps your blood clot and keeps your bones healthy”.
+Vitamin A wears many hats in helping your body out:

 • Helps with Vision